chharvey/counterpoint/docs/spec/language-lexicon.md

 Currently, only positive and negative (and zero) integers are supported.

 #### Static Semantics: TokenWorth (Numbers)
-The Token Worth of a Number token is the [real number] (link pending) that the token represents.
+The Token Worth of a Number token is the [real number](./data-types.md#realnumber) that the token represents.

 There is a many-to-one relationship between tokens and Token Worth quantities.
 For example, both the tokens containing `0042` and `+42`